 Academic incivility, or behavior that creates an offensive, intimidating, or hostile learning or working environment, has emerged as a serious concern on campuses across the country.
 Although generally a taboo topic for discussion within academe, evidence of academic incivility's negative effects on students, faculty, and staff is increasing.
 It is essential, therefore, that universities address this serious issue and work to ensure campus climates that are conducive to well-being, learning, and productivity.

 In Fall 2007, the Student Conflict Resolution Center conducted a survey of all UMN-TC graduate students regarding the prevalence, manifestations, and effects of academic incivility.
 The survey also explored barriers to seeking assistance and satisfaction with interventions when the behavior was reported.
-Given the importance of the findings generated by the initial survey in 2007, this survey has been administered once every three years.
+Given the importance of the findings generated by the initial survey in 2007, this survey has been administered once every three years up to 2020.

 In an effort to garner diverse University perspectives and share both the responsibility and opportunity for responding to the problem, the Dignity Project Work Group was formed.
-The Work Group envisions a University culture that fosters academic excellence by promoting civil and respectful relationships through effective prevention of and response to hostile, offensive or intimidating behavior.
-Members include:
+The Work Group envisioned a University culture that fosters academic excellence by promoting civil and respectful relationships through effective prevention of and response to hostile, offensive or intimidating behavior.
+The documents available under "Resources" provide guidance on Academic Civility.